+WITHHELD FOR ALL

-THE BOARD OF DIRECTORS RECOMMENDS A VOTE FOR ITEMS 1, 2, 3 AND 4.
-FOR ALL WITHHELI FOR ALL ITEM 1 The election as directors of the following nomine es: [] [] Ronald W. Burkle Dale R. Laurance Edward P. Djerejian Irwin W. Maloney John E. Feick Aziz D. Syriani Ray R. Irani Rosemary Tomich l J l J (To withhold authority to vote for any nominee(s), mark F all and write nominee(s) name(s) in the space provided be ITEM 2 The ratification of the selection of Arthur Andersen LLP as independent public accountants.
-F0R AGAINST ABSTAII ITEM 3 The amendment of the Restated Certificate of Incorporation with respect to number of directors. [] AGAINST [] ITEM 4 The approval of the Occidental Petroleum Corporation 1995 Incentive Stock Plan, as amended.
-AGAINST ABSTAII THE BOARD OF DIRECTORS RECOMMENDS A VOTE AGAINST ITEMS 5 AND 6.
-ITEM 5 The stockholder proposal regarding spin-off of Chemical Division.
-AGAINST ABSTAII ITEM 6 The stockholder proposal regarding risk analysis report.
-AGAINST ABSTAII [] Please sign your name exactly as it appears printed hered by joint tenants, both should sign.
-Executors, administra officers of corporations and others signing in a fiduciar their full title as such. tors, guardians S, SIGNATURE DATE SIGNATURE DATE
+ITEM 1 The election as direc tors of the following nominees: ۲ I []

+Ronald W. Burkle Dale R. Laurance ι ι LJ

+Edward P. Djerejian Irwin W. Maloney

+John E. Feick Aziz D. Syriani

+Ray R. Irani Rosemary Tomich

+(To withhold authority to vote for any nominee(s), mark For all and write nominee(s) name(s) in the space provided below.)

+ITEM 2 The ratification of the selection of FOR [] AGAINST [] ABSTAIN [] Arthur Andersen LLP as independent public accountants.
+FOR AGAINST ABSTAIN ITEM 3 The amendment of the Restated Certificate of Incorporation with respect to number of directors. [] [] [] FOR AGAINST ABSTAIN ITEM 4 The approval of the Occidental Petroleum Corporation 1995 Incentive Stock Plan, as amended. [] [] [] THE BOARD OF DIRECTORS RECOMMENDS A VOTE AGAINST ITEMS 5 AND 6.
+FOR AGAINST ABSTAIN ITEM 5 The stockholder proposal regarding spin-off of Chemical Division. [] [] [] FOR AGAINST ABSTAIN ITEM 6 The stockholder proposal regarding risk analysis report. [] [] []

-(VOTING INSTRUCTION CARD FOR THE EMPLOYEES THRIFT PLAN OF OXY USA INC.)
+Please sign your name exactly as it appears printed hereon.
+When shares are held by joint tenants, both should sign.
+Executors, administrators, guardians, officers of corporations and others signing in a fiduciary capacity should sign their full title as such.